-The Company has a significant concentration of credit risks as all OTC contracts are acquired from its parent company and other group companies.
-Taking into consideration the objective and activities of the Company and the fact that the BNP Paribas group is under supervision of the European Central Bank and the Autorité de controle prudentiel et de résolution, Paris, management considers these risks as acceptable.
-The long-term senior debt of BNP Paribas is rated (A+) by Standard & Poor's and (Aa3) by Moody's.
+The Company has a significant concentration of credit risks as all OTC contracts are acquired from its parent and other BNP Paribas Group companies.
+Taking into consideration the objectives and activities of the Company and the fact that the BNP Paribas Group is under the supervision of the European Central Bank and the Autorité de controle prudentiel et de résolution, Paris, the Directors consider these risks as acceptable.
+The long term senior debt of BNP Paribas S.A. is rated (A+) by Standard & Poor's and (Aa3) by Moody's.